lwjohnst86/analyzing-cohorts-course/chapter2.md

 xp: 100
 ```

-Sometimes, categorical variables (as factors or characters) have many levels but only a few observations in one or more levels.
+Sometimes, categorical variables (as factors or characters) have many levels but only a few observations in one or more of the levels.
 It might make sense to combine categories together for some analyses or particular questions.
-This is especially useful if we only want to interpret one level compared to the other levels or for levels with few observations.

 The `forcats` package has been preloaded as well as the previous `tidier2_framingham` dataset you tidied.